grow-graphics/gd/Readme.md

 There are a number of examples in the [examples](https://github.com/grow-graphics/eg) repo.
 All examples are designed to be run with `gd run` without any additional setup.

-## Testing
-To run the go tests for this module `cd internal && gd test`.

 ## Supported Platforms

 * Windows